siqili0325/Course_Notes-umich-/README.md

 # Course_Notes-umich-
-NOtes for courses taken at Umich
+Notes for courses taken at Umich